MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Export-CsAcquiredPhoneNumber.md

 ```powershell
 PS C:\> $orderId = Export-CsAcquiredPhoneNumber
 ```
 This example displays the use of variable "orderId" for the export acquired phone numbers operation.
-The OrderId string will be stored in the variable named "oderId" and no output will be shown for the cmdlet.
+The OrderId string will be stored in the variable named "orderId" and no output will be shown for the cmdlet.

 ### Example 4
 ```powershell